wminner/ndnMouse/README.md

 It's a secure control interface for a PC over named-data-networking (NDN), using a mobile device!
 It also has UDP support.

+If you want more detail, check out the [project report](docs/report/report.pdf).

 ### Current Features

 * Mouse control: movement, left click, right click, tap-to-click